OfficeDev/office-js-docs-pr/docs/testing/testing-and-troubleshooting.md

 ## Add-in dialog box cannot be displayed

 When using an Office Add-in, the user is asked to allow a dialog box to be displayed.
-The user chooses **Allow**, and the following error message occurs.
+The user chooses **Allow**, and the following error message occurs:

-The security settings in your browser prevent us from creating a dialog box.
-Try a different browser, or configure your browser, so that [URL] and the domain shown in your address bar are in the same security zone.
+"The security settings in your browser prevent us from creating a dialog box.
+Try a different browser, or configure your browser so that [URL] and the domain shown in your address bar are in the same security zone."

 ![A screen shot of the dialog box error message](http://i.imgur.com/3mqmlgE.png)